Skip to main content

 sudo update-grub

-When operating with BIOS VRAM pinned to 96GB, leaving 32GB of system memory, and trying to load a large model in Lemonade (~>63GB), which ultimately fails, we see the following messages, often repeated many times.
+In earlier ROCm releases, when operating with BIOS VRAM pinned to 96GB, leaving 32GB of system memory, and trying to load a large model in Lemonade (~>63GB), we see the following messages, often repeated many times and a failure to load the model.

 Sep 02 17:49:11 ai2 kernel: amdgpu: SVM mapping failed, exceeds resident system memory limit